The Shadow Knows

 ILLUMINATING THE SHADOW

 In a nutshell, Jung’s shadow is the portion of the psyche we’re not aware of – not because it’s mysterious or hidden per se, but because we deny it.
 The shadow holds our squelched impulses, our unfelt emotions, our unacceptable behaviors, and our unlived dreams.
-Though many people see the shadow as containing only the “bad” parts of us, the shadow is not as simple-minded as that.

 The shadow can also contain our artistic brilliance, our skepticism, our mathematical genius, our liberalism, our spirituality, our financial wizardry, our conservatism, and even our kindness, depending on which of our aspects we deny most ferociously.
-Each person’s shadow is a completely different animal, though social forces and groups can generate a communal shadow (think of groups that create cohesion by excluding people they see as unacceptable or unworthy).

 Robert Bly, in his exquisite book, A Little Book on the Human Shadow, put it this way: